Zxun2/Hello-world/README.md

 # Hello-world

-This is a mini project that i did to showcase the idea of an ecosystem to my younger brother
+This is a mini project that i did to showcase the concept of an ecosystem to my younger brother.
+The code is written in python.